 NOTE: Relief from disciplinary action will not be granted to students who do not seek medical assistance.
 Students who are confronted by University Staff (e.g. CA, CSO, UWOPD) will be addressed under the normal Code of Conduct and applicable laws.

 Student organizations are required to seek immediate medical assistance for their members or guests when any potential health risk is observed, including medical emergencies related to the use of alcohol and/or drugs.

 A student organizations that seeks immediate assistance from appropriate sources will not be charged with violations of the Alcohol Policy of the Code of Conduct.
-The organization will be required to complete educational programming required by Judicial Officers and xxxx.
+The organization will be required to complete educational programming required by Judicial Officers.

 The organization may be held accountable for other violations of the Code of Conduct related to the incident (e.g. endangering the health or safety of others, etc.).
 It is imperative that student organizations seek medical assistance for their members or guests in such an emergency situation.